hanifanmoha/hanifanmoha.github.io/data/blog-posts/why-golang-structured-like-that.md

 ---
 ---

-When you run the code, you will get output
+When you run the code, you will get the following output:
 ```
 Initial Balance : Alice (100); Bob (50)
 Transfer 10 from Alice to Bob
 Initial Balance : Alice (90); Bob (60)
 ```

-You can see full code of this example in the next slide!
+You can see the full code of this example in the next slide!
 ---
 ---
 ---